 It was my third day in Mallorca.
 From exploring the capital city Palma on the first day, I had blisters on my feet so that I couldn’t wear my sandals.
-On my second day, I got a minor sunburn so that I wanted to avoid too much exposure.
+On my second day, I got a minor sunburn so I wanted to avoid too much exposure.

 What to do, what to do?

 Before coming to Mallorca, I had put together a short list of things I absolutely wanted to do.
 One of the spots I desired to explore was Sant Salvador, a monastery and some landmarks way up high on the homonymous mountain.